The following pets are available for adoption.

 - What is your adoption fee and what does it cover?

-Dogs/Puppies, no more than $105.00 and includes spay/neuter surgery, DHPP and Rabies vaccines appropriate to age, dewormer, flea prevention, heartworm test, and microchip implantation.
+Dogs/Puppies, $110 and includes spay/neuter surgery, DHPP and Rabies vaccines appropriate to age, dewormer, flea prevention, heartworm test, and microchip implantation.

-Cats/Kittens, no more than $75.00 and includes spay/neuter surgery, FVRCP and Rabies vaccines appropriate to age, dewormer, flea prevention, FIV/FeLV/HW test, and microchip implantation.
+Cats/Kittens, $75.00 and includes spay/neuter surgery, FVRCP and Rabies vaccines appropriate to age, dewormer, flea prevention, FIV/FeLV/HW test, and microchip implantation.
+If you adopt two felines, the second adoption fee is waived!

 Adoption fees for senior animals, dogs with heartworm disease, and animals who have special medical needs are discounted.